cite-architecture/prestochango/index.md

 Version numbers follow [semantic versioning](http://semver.org/).
 The 2.x series of releases is a ground-up rewrite with cleaner organization of fundamental objects in the library.
 Version 2.0 introduces the basic objects; version 2.1 is planned to add serialization as RDF.

+A binary package of version 2.x is available from the maven repository at `beta.hpcc.uh.edu/nexus`.
+It was compiled for Java 8.

 ## Documentation